 For decades, initiatives like the Prison Dharma Project have brought meditation and Buddhist teachings to incarcerated people across the country, but the image of the inmates who participate in these projects remains almost exclusively male.
 Yet inside at least one women’s prison, a tradition of Buddhist practice has emerged and continues to grow.
 On October 17, Kerry Vadasz and Erica Orta, two inmates at the Ohio Reformatory for Women, joined that tradition when they received the 16 bodhisattva precepts, in the fourth jukai ceremony held at the prison since 2012.

-Ordained Buddhist chaplain Katie Egart of the Yellow Springs Dharma Center has been volunteering at the Marysville, Ohio, prison since 2011, after Laura*, who has been serving a life sentence since age 17, asked the prison chaplain to put her in touch with a Zen Buddhist teacher.
+Ordained Buddhist chaplain Katie Egart of the Yellow Springs Dharma Center has been volunteering at the Marysville, Ohio, prison since 2011, after Laura Taylor, who has been serving a life sentence since age 17, asked the prison chaplain to put her in touch with a Zen Buddhist teacher.

 “The chaplain called me and said, ‘I have an inmate who wants to ordain as a Zen Buddhist nun,’” Egart told Tricycle.
 “When I met Laura, I explained that I practice in a Zen tradition where lay people can take formal precepts.
 It turns out you can’t ordain at this prison.”